Best Travel Gear for Infants and Toddlers

 The miFold is a ridiculously small item that brings the seatbelt down instead of boosting the child UP (make sense?).
 It’s genius.
 You can literally stick this in your purse and be on your merry way.
 The size cannot be beat.

-The major downside to this – versus a seat that’s super obvious like the Bubble Bum – is that it takes more time and attention to buckle and unbuckle it.
+The major downside to the MiFold – versus a seat that’s super straightforward like the Bubble Bum – is that it takes more time and attention to buckle and unbuckle it.
 You sort of have to know…how to do it.
 I wouldn’t leave it up to a random person driving carpool to do it right (but I’m super anal).
 It’s takes some adjusting and some…finagling.

 It is somewhat difficult to remove the belt from the guides on either side (the red parts shown above) — and it can be frustrating for kids trying to do it on their own.
 At the end of the day, this seat is best if small folded size is your top priority – and you don’t mind dealing with a little finagling.
 If you need a “no brainer” seat, on the other hand, I recommend the Bubble Bum…

-FWIW, the MiFold is the one I bring on airplane trips.
+FWIW, the MiFold is the one I bring on airplane trips (not for the plane ride, but for the car once we arrive).
 I can stuff it in the outer pocket of my suitcase and it’s sooooo easy

-When we Uber around with the kids in the city or whatnot, I always bring my MiFolds because they fits in my purse!
+When we Uber around with the kids in the city or whatnot, I always bring my MiFolds because they fits in my tote!
 So rad.

 Yes, the BubbleBum inflates (and deflates!) when not in use.
 And yes, it’s safe!
 Car seat technicians love this thing.
 Remember: the only job of a booster (at this age) is to raise a child up so the seatbelt fits properly.
 You could accomplish the same end with a thick telephone book (do they still make those?).
 Anyway, you get my point.